Walbre/ecw-2023/jigsaw2/readme.md

 b = os.listdir()
 ```

 In python, the rule is that if we are in a functions and we do something like `a = 5` then `a` will be local, but if we do `global a;a = 5`, `a` will be a global varibale, accessible across all program.
-But if we need to change this varaible, we need to reuse `global a` because doing something like `global a;a=5` and after that `a+=5`, will define 2 varaible, the local one = 10 and the global one = 5.
+But if we need to change this varaible, we need to re-use `global a` because doing something like `global a;a=5` and after that `a+=5`, will define 2 varaible, the local one = 10 and the global one = 5.

-After a some troubleshouting it appears that this also applies to modules, so if we want to import os, we need to execute `global os;import os`.
+After some troubleshouting it appears that this also applies to modules, so if we want to import os, we need to execute `global os;import os`.

 So, the payload needs to be changed a litle to match what I just said.